-The fire chief (or authorized designee) shall:
+The fire chief shall:

-- 4. Review and understand the candidate's instructor task book requirements and responsibilities. - 5.
-Verify that the candidate has met all requirements and prerequisites. - 6.
-Verify that the candidate has obtained the appropriate signatures to verify successful completion of each job performance requirement. - 7.
-Sign and date the "Fire Chief" verification section on the Review and Approval page with an original wet-ink signature. - If signing as an authorized designee, verify that your signature is on file with State Fire Training.
+1. Review and understand the candidate's task book requirements and responsibilities.

+- 2. Complete a block on the Signature Verification page with a handwritten signature. - 3.
+Confirm that the candidate has obtained the appropriate signatures to verify successful completion of each job performance requirement. - Ensure that all job performance requirements were evaluated after the initiation date. - 4.
+Confirm that the candidate meets the Completion Requirements. - 5.
+Sign and date the Fire Chief verification statement under Review and Approval with a handwritten signature. - If signing as an authorized designee, verify that your signature is on file with State Fire Training.

-Submission and Review Process
+Submission and Review

-A candidate should not submit a task book until he or she has completed all requirements and obtained all signatures.
+A candidate should not submit a task book until they have completed all requirements and obtained all signatures.
 State Fire Training will reject and return an incomplete task book.